ambernettech/chefdk-fundamentals/scene_07.md

 Capturing the data in real-time on each system is definitely possible.

-One way would be to execute each of these commands, parse the results, and then insert the dynamic values within file resource's content attribute.
+One way would be to execute each of these commands, parse the results, and then insert the dynamic values within the file resource's content attribute.

-We could figure out a way to run system commands within our recipes.
-Or we may do it with a script, written in any language, that we write to the system and then execute that script to update the contents of the slash-E-T-C-slash-M-O-T-D.
+We could also figure out a way to run system commands within our recipes.

 Before we start down this path, I would like to introduce you to Ohai.